-How integrity due diligence can protect your company from a world of risks
+How integrity due diligence can protect your company from risk

 INSIGHT ARTICLE |

-Lost in this compliance-driven environment, however, is an appreciation of the strategic utility of in-depth IDD work, both to improve risk management in the broadest sense and to support better decisions on new investments and partnerships in all forms, including acquisitions, joint ventures, minority investments, strategic cooperation agreements or supplier-, distributor- or local agent relationships.
+Lost in this compliance-driven environment is an appreciation of the strategic utility of in-depth IDD work, both to improve risk management in the broadest sense and to support better decisions on new investments and partnerships.

 What is IDD?

-IDD also examines the target company’s operations to identify issues that might pose major, but unquantifiable financial or reputational risks to an acquirer.
-Major focal points in this phase of the investigation include:
+IDD examines the target company’s operations to identify issues that might pose major, but unquantifiable financial or reputational risks to an acquirer.
+Examples of major focal points in this phase of the investigation include:

 - The existence of any connections between the business and any political figures, as well as how the company interacts with regulators, government entities, etc.